chipguyhere/SimplDiagnosticSend/README.md

 * The length of 00 is meant to convey a sometimes useful piece of metadata: that the string has not been set since program startup, and that its value of being blank is by default rather than by having been updated.

+# Python TCP-to-MQTT script

+A Python script is included for connecting the TCP Server and publishing all incoming updates to an MQTT server, simplifying further inspection and automation.
+This is optional -- you can fully use the Diagnostic Send symbols without this script.

+Simply plug in the IP addresses and ports of the Crestron processor and MQTT server, as well as the username and password (if required) to gain Publish access to the MQTT server.

+Because MQTT supports the same paradigm of differentiating between "retained" versus instantaneous messages, the ```:``` versus ```!``` flag will inform how updates are pushed.
+Basically, messages with the ```:``` flag will not be updated if the identical value already exists as a "retained" message on the MQTT server (but messages with the ```!``` flag will unconditionally be sent as immediate updates).

+This script uses Python3 as well as the paho-mqtt client library.
+Most modern desktop operating systems will respond to ```python3``` being typed at a shell prompt with either a working python3 interpreter, or an option to install it immediately (e.g. from Microsoft Store).

+To install paho-mqtt, simply type ```pip install paho-mqtt``` from the shell.

+Desktop apps including "MQTT Explorer" (Mac app store) are great for observing an MQTT server in real time.